 What Helps You Decide on Room Temperature?

-You might need to set your radiators in the house to different temperatures due to the size of rooms and the radiator sizes.
-An average temperature to keep your radiators at is between 20°C and 22°C, any warmer or colder would change your average body temperature as a human.
-You don’t want to overheat or feel chilly, so use this temperature range as a basis for every room.
-Sometimes it’s worth investing in room thermometers, especially if you have a baby or young child who needs to be kept warm.
+You might want to invest in room thermometers throughout your home, especially if you have a baby or young children who need to be kept warm.
 Most people have all their radiators connected with a thermostat and can be left at specific temperatures by using the dial on the valve.

 How to Change the Temperature on Your Radiator